Robert E. Stein

 February 00 to July 00

 Chromalloy’s Kelly Air Force Base facility is contracted to repair and re-build jet engines for the US Air Force.
-My responsibility was to act as Sr. Consultant in implementing all the distribution modules and a portion of manufacturing including, Sales, Purchasing, Forecasting and Inventory.
+My responsibility was to implement the Manufacturing and Distribution modules including, Sales, Purchasing, Forecasting, Inventory, Shop Floor Control, Material Planning, Manufacturing Accounting, Product Data Management.
 Tasks included configuring all AAIs, Menus, Versions, designing/executing all CRP and test scripts and creating reports.
 Key issues included approval processes for requisitions, planning for replacement parts requirements, satellite storage facilities and electronic data interchange for sales.

 Bayco (World 7.3)